Australian Capital Territory

 |

-The building which houses the Legislative Assembly is situated adjacent to the Civic Square in the centre of Canberra.
-The chamber can be found in the South Building, which was refurbished in April 1993 by Mitchell, Guirdola and Thorp, the same architects who designed the Commonwealth Parliament House.
-It was used for sittings for the first time in February 1994. |
+The Legislative Assembly is situated adjacent to the Civic Square in the centre of Canberra.
+The building was refurbished in April 1993 by Mitchell, Giurgola and Thorp, the same architects who designed the Commonwealth Parliament House.
+The first sitting took place in February 1994. |

 |

-The Gang Gang Cockatoo was adopted as the Faunal Emblem for the Territory on 27 February 1997. |
+The royal bluebell was declared the official Floral Emblem for the Territory on 26 May 1982. |

 |

-Chartist checkbox
+Chartist checklist

-Australian Capital Territory - Self-government from 1989
+Australian Capital Territory (Self-government from 1989)

-| Democratic right |
+Democratic right |

 Date right achieved for Assembly |

-| Universal adult male suffrage |
+Universal adult male suffrage |

 1989 |

-| Secret ballot |
+Secret ballot |

 1989 |

-| Annual parliament |
+Annual Parliament |

 Not implemented |

-| No property qualifications for Members of Parliament |
+No property qualifications for Members of Parliament |

 1989 |

-| Payment of Members of Parliament |
+Payment of Members of Parliament |

 1989 |

-| Equal Electorates |
+Equal Electorates |

-1989 - Electorates can vary by 10% |
+1989 (Electorates can vary by 10%) |

-| Adult female suffrage |
+Adult female suffrage |

 1989 |

-| Voting rights for Indigenous Australians |
+Voting rights for Indigenous Australians |

 1989 |